 - Assist students in beginning to make professional contacts

 You must show proof of liability insurance before beginning the KINES 390 practicum.
-Student Medical Liability Insurance Link
+Student Allied Health Liability Insurance Link

 Student must complete a practicum site contract before beginning the KINES 390 practicum.
 Kinesiology 390 Practicum Contract